Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ![alt text](/img/posts/log-reg-optimal-threshold-plot.png "Logistic Regression Optimal Threshold Plot")

 <br>
-Along the x-axis of the above plot, we have the different classification thresholds that were tested.
-Along the y-axis, we have the performance score for each of our three metrics.
-As per the legend, we have Precision as a blue dotted line, Recall as an orange dotted line, and F1-Score as a thick green line.
+Along the x-axis of the above plot, I had the different classification thresholds that were tested.
+Along the y-axis, I had the performance score for each of my three metrics.
+As per the legend, I had Precision as a blue dotted line, Recall as an orange dotted line, and F1-Score as a thick green line.
 You can see the interesting "zero-sum" relationship between Precision & Recall *and* you can see that the point where Precision & Recall meet is where F1-Score is maximized.

-As you can see at the top of the plot, the optimal F1-Score for this model is 0.78, and this is obtained at a classification threshold of 0.44.
+As you can see at the top of the plot, the optimal F1-Score for this model is 0.78, and this was obtained at a classification threshold of 0.44.
 This is higher than the F1-Score of 0.734 that we achieved at the default classification threshold of 0.50!

 ___
 <br>
 # Decision Tree <a name="clftree-title"></a>

-We will again utilize the scikit-learn library within Python to model our data using a Decision Tree.
-The code sections below are broken up into 6 key sections:
+I utilized the scikit-learn library within Python to model my data using a Decision Tree.
+The code sections below were broken up into 6 key sections:

 * Data Import
 * Data Preprocessing